simp/pupmod-simp-simplib/README.md

 #### **simp\_version**

-This function has been deprecated

 Return the version of SIMP that this server is running.

 Returns: `string`

 #### **slice\_array**

-This function has been deprecated

 Split an array into an array of arrays that contain groupings of 'max_length' size.
 This is similar to 'each_slice' in newer versions of Ruby.